therealozp/optimAIze/README.md

 this project provides a robust pipeline to evaluate resume entries against job descriptions using llms. the system is designed to assess the relevancy, quality, and impact of resume entries, assigning numerical scores and determining whether each entry should be "kept" or "thrown."

+after that, the model will automatically select the "best" ranking ones and proceed to tailor them to the job description.

 ## features

 - evaluates resume entries based on relevancy, quality, and measurable impact.